Individualized Minor in Liberal Arts

 - What they would like to study

 - How this program of study differs from existing majors/minors/concentrations at Berklee

 - How their proposed program of study relates to their academic, professional, and/or personal goals

 2. A proposed list of courses for the minor, including:

 - One or two sentences explaining why each course or credit-bearing experiential program was included

 - When the student plans on taking each course

 - If the student has completed more than 50 percent of the intended credits for the minor before having their program of study approved, a reason for declaring the minor at this point

 Students must meet with an approved Liberal Arts faculty advisor to review their proposal.
 Together, they will work on creating learning outcomes for their particular minor.
-Final approval will be given by the chair and/or assistant chair of the Liberal Arts Department and submitted to the Office of the Registrar.
+Final approval will be given by the chair and/or assistant chair of the Liberal Arts Department.
+After this, students will follow the normal procedure for minor declaration:

 Learning outcomes will be established for each individualized minor.